cncf/cnf-testbed/tools/packet_api/README.md

 *BOND INTERFACE*

-Add a Packet interface (port) to the Packet default bond interface.
-The Packet interface may not have the same name as the interface on the host.
+Add an Equinix Metal interface (port) to the default bond interface.
+The interface may not have the same name as the interface on the host.

 Option(s):
   - --bond-interace <interface name>